• Share this on:

 Preferred man-made regenerated cellulose fibres

-Man-made cellulosics are derived primarily from wood pulp or other sources of cellulose such as bamboo.
-The chemical process for creating fibres such as rayon, modal and viscose can be very toxic, even though it is more sustainable than the creation of petroleum-based fibres such as polyester.
-Preferred man-made cellulosics are those that are derived from sustainably managed forests and/or have a production process that is efficient and not chemically intensive.
-The Austrian company Lenzing is the industry leader in preferred man-made cellulosics.
+Man-made cellulosics are primarily made from wood pulp or other sources of cellulose, such as bamboo.
+The chemical process for creating fibres like rayon, modal and viscose can be very toxic, even though it is more sustainable than for petroleum-based fibres such as polyester.
+Preferred man-made cellulosics are ones that are derived from sustainably managed forests and/or have a production process that is efficient and not chemically intensive.
+Austrian company Lenzing is the industry leader in preferred man-made cellulosics.

 • Lyocell is a man-made cellulose fibre derived from wood pulp, most commonly from eucalyptus trees.
-Unlike modal or rayon, it is obtained by using an organic solvent spinning process within a closed-loop system that recovers 99% of the solvent required.
+Unlike modal or rayon, it is obtained by using an organic solvent spinning process in a closed-loop system that recovers 99% of the required solvent.
 Lyocell is already widely used across the fashion industry.
-Lyocell brand TENCEL™ (by Lenzing) uses sustainably sourced wood, certified by the Forest Stewardship Council (FSC).
+Lyocell brand TENCEL™ (by Lenzing) uses sustainably sourced wood certified by the Forest Stewardship Council (FSC).

-• ECOVERO™ is a viscose fibre produced by Lenzing using eco-responsible production practices that lead to less water impact and lower carbon dioxide emissions than conventional viscose.
+• ECOVERO™ is a viscose fibre produced by Lenzing that uses eco-responsible production practices that have lower water impact and carbon dioxide emissions than conventional viscose.
 ECOVERO™ fibres are certified with the EU Ecolabel.

 • SeaCell™ (by SmartFiber AG) is a fibre made from renewable resources – wood and seaweed – using energy and resource-saving methods.